rticommunity/rticonnext-wan-demo/security_scenarios/scenario_3/README.md

 ```

 With regards to network configuration, you'll need to add a security rule on
-your AWS instance to allow incoming / outgoing traffic on PUBLIC_PORT, for the
+your AWS instance to allow incoming / outgoing traffic on PUBLIC_PORT for the
 UDP protocol.
 For instance:

 ![AWS Configuration](../../resources/images/configuration_aws.png)